WPHT

-WPHT (1210 AM) is a commercial radio station licensed to Philadelphia, Pennsylvania.
-The station broadcasts a talk radio format and is owned by Audacy, Inc. Its transmitter and broadcast tower are in Moorestown, New Jersey.
-The radio studios are in Audacy's corporate headquarters in Center City Philadelphia.
+WPHT (1210 AM) is a commercial radio station in Philadelphia, Pennsylvania.
+The station broadcasts a talk radio format and is owned by Audacy, Inc. Its studios are in Audacy's corporate headquarters on Market Street in Center City, and its transmitter and broadcast tower are on North Church Street in Moorestown, New Jersey.

-WPHT is a Class A, 50,000-watt, clear channel station.
-Its signal covers much of the Lehigh Valley region of eastern Pennsylvania and parts of New Jersey, Delaware, and Maryland.
-At night, with a good radio, it can be heard in much of the U.S. East Coast and Eastern Canada.
-Programming is also available to listeners with an HD Radio receiver via the HD3 digital subchannel of sister station 98.1 WOGL.
+WPHT is a Class A clear channel station broadcasting at 50,000 watts non-directional, the maximum for commercial AM stations.
+It is one of two clear-channel stations in Philadelphia, the other being sister station KYW.
+Its signal covers the Philadelphia metropolitan area and much of the Lehigh Valley region of eastern Pennsylvania and parts of New Jersey, Delaware, and Maryland.
+At night, it can be received in much of the Eastern United States and Eastern Canada with a good radio.
+Programming is also available to listeners on the HD3 digital subchannel of sister station 98.1 WOGL.

 Programming

 Talk

 WPHT programming is mostly conservative talk.
-On weekday mornings and middays, local hosts discuss a mix of national issues and news in the Delaware Valley.
-On weekday afternoons and nights, nationally syndicated shows are heard, including Sean Hannity, Mark Levin, Dana Loesch and "Coast to Coast AM with George Noory."
+Weekdays, local hosts discuss a mix of national issues and news in the Delaware Valley.
+Weeknights, nationally syndicated programs are heard, including The Mark Levin Show and Coast to Coast AM with George Noory.

 On weekends, shows focus on money, health, law and real estate, some of which are paid brokered programming.
-Mike Opelka hosts a show Saturday evenings.
-Sunday middays feature the long-running "Sounds of Sinatra with Sid Mark."
-Some hours begin with national news from CBS Radio News.
+Mike Opelka, Jimmy Failla, Walter Sterling and Matt Rooney host talk shows on weekend evenings.
+Sunday middays feature the long-running Sounds of Sinatra with Sid Mark.
+Some hours begin with an update from CBS News Radio.
 Weather is supplied by Channel 6 WPVI-TV.

 Sports

+WPHT airs Temple University football and men's basketball games, along with select Penn State Nittany Lions games.
+The WPHT High School Football Scoreboard Show takes place at 10:00 p.m. on Friday nights in the fall, covering high school football scores in the local area.

-WPHT airs Temple University football and men's basketball.
-It was the flagship station for Philadelphia Phillies baseball for 32 years, until the 2016 season, when co-owned 94.1 WIP-FM took over that role.
-However, WPHT will still carry any Phillies games that WIP-FM is unable to air due to programming conflicts.
+WPHT was the flagship station for Philadelphia Phillies baseball for 32 years, until the 2016 season, when co-owned 94.1 WIP-FM took over that role.
+However, WPHT still carries any Phillies games that WIP-FM is unable to air due to programming conflicts.